SithuSoe04/CSE110_Project/tritoncircles/server/API_Documentation.md

 Fetches the interested events of a user's friends.

 ### Parameters
-- `req`: Request - The HTTP request object containing the `userId` parameter in the URL path.
+- `req: Request` - The HTTP request object containing the `userId` parameter in the URL path.
-- `res`: Response - The HTTP response object.
+- `res: Response` - The HTTP response object.
-- `db`: Database - The SQLite database instance.
+- `db: Database` - The SQLite database instance.

 ### Responses
 - 200 OK: A list of interested events for the user's friends.